Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Econometric framework and identification results

-\section{Econometric Framework and Identification Results}
+\section{Econometric framework and identification results}

 We face some challenges in identifying the causal parameters of interest described in the previous section.
-As usual, potential outcomes are only (potentially) observed under one treatment status, i.e., $Y^{*}_i = Y^{*}_i(1) \cdot D_i + Y^{*}_i(0) \cdot \left(1 - D_i\right)$.
+As usual, potential outcomes are only (potentially) observed under one treatment status, i.e., $Y^{*}_i = Y^{*}_i(1) \cdot D_i + Y^{*}_i(0) \cdot \left(1 - D_i\right)$, where $D_i$ is the treatment indicator variable.
 Furthermore, our outcome of interest is subject to right-censoring, implying that we do not always observe $Y^{*}$ but rather observe $Y_i = \min \{Y^*_i, C_i\}$, where $C$ is the censoring variable.
 In the case of draws, we assume that $Y^*_i$ happens before $C_i$, as is customary in survival analysis.
-Finally, we also expect that treatment statuses are related to the potential outcomes and potentially related to the censoring variable as well.
-Therefore, treatment is endogenous.
+Finally, we also expect that treatment statuses are related to the potential outcomes and possibly related to the censoring variable.

-To tackle all these issues in a unified manner, we build on the MTE framework of \citet{Heckman2005} and extend it to handle duration outcomes.\footnote{For duration models with and without endogeneity, see, e.g., \citet{Powell1986,Chernozhukov2002, Chernozhukov2015, Frandsen2015, Santanna2016, Delgado2022, Chen2023, FernandezVal2023}.
-None of these papers build on the MTE framework as we do, or consider ``irregular'' parameters of interest.} Towards this end, we consider a threshold-crossing treatment selection model
+To tackle all these issues, we build on the MTE framework of \citet{Heckman2006} and extend it to handle duration outcomes.
+Toward this end, we consider a threshold-crossing treatment selection model